 Mr. De Mattei is the author of the play with music, Eating Dis Order, Eating Dat Order which spoofs food shows and fad diets and ran for 7 months in the Bay Area, and the author of a new play, Bad Hemingway By The Bay: A Bad Memory Play,a two-act comedy-drama set in 1980’s San Francisco.
 The play is about R.T.
 Dickman, a writer and performance artist forced to make his living in the restaurant business in order to fund his obsession to be, Bad Hemingway By The Bay!
 It is the heartbreaking and hilarious tale of a young artist’s journey of self discovery told by Dickman’s ghost who returns from the grave one night a year to perform his legendary nightclub act, The Cold Man And The Sea, before daylight comes when he must return to his grave.

-A proud member of Actor’s Equity Association, Gary was just seen in the New York Summerfest Theater Festival 2018 production of The Sign Of The Times, a new play by Howard Zuckerman, originating the role of Richard Deeds II.
-He also originated the role of Isacc in the new play, No One Asked Me, (written by Kate Ballen and directed by Matthew Newton) which performed at New York’s International Fringe Festival in 2014.
+A proud member of Actor’s Equity Association, Gary was last seen in the New York Summerfest Theater Festival production of The Sign Of The Times, a new play by Howard Zuckerman, originating the role of Richard Deeds II.
+He also originated the role of Isaac in the new play, No One Asked Me, (written by Kate Ballen and directed by Matthew Newton) which performed at New York’s International Fringe Festival.
 Due to its artistic and critical acclaim, No One Asked Me was one of thirteen plays (out of several hundred) picked to perform off-Broadway in The Fringe Encore Series at The Soho Playhouse.
-Gary has been involved in numerous readings and stage readings in New York City.
-He most recently played the role of Derrick in the new play, Time to Go, which was written by Daniel J. O’Donnell and directed by George Morfogen, and performed at the famed HB Playwrights Theatre in Greenwich Village.
-Some other New York City credits: Cliff, in The Lucy Nightmare by Charles Scott Jones and Directed by Jonathan Warman; Ben Brish, in The Korb Brother’s musical, Marry Me, at The New York Musical Theater Festival (Directed by The Korb Brothers).
+He played the role of Derrick in a staged reading of the new play, Time to Go, which was written by Daniel J. O’Donnell and directed by George Morfogen, and performed at the famed HB Playwrights Theatre in Greenwich Village.
+Some other New York City credits: Cliff, in The Lucy Nightmare by Charles Scott Jones. (the reading was Directed by Jonathan Warman); Ben Brish, in The Korb Brother’s musical, Marry Me, at The New York Musical Theater Festival (directed by The Korb Brothers).
 Gary can also be heard as Ben on the Marry Me concept album.

 While acting in the San Francisco Bay Area, Gary received a Bay Area Theatre Critics Best Actor Award nomination for his portrayal of Fiorello H. La Guardia in the musical, Fiorello! for The Foothill Music Theater (FMT).
-Gary was also awarded: 1978/79 Season Scholarship; The Elizabeth Strain Scholarship Award for Acting Excellence; The Russ Conn Scholarship Award for Technical Theater excellence (the only time this award was given to an actor); and three Ginny Awards for outstanding achievement by an actor in a supporting role(s).
+Gary was also awarded: The Elizabeth Strain Scholarship Award for Acting Excellence; The Russ Conn Scholarship Award for Technical Theater excellence (the only time this award was given to an actor); and three American Musical Theatre Ginny Awards for outstanding achievement by an actor in a supporting role(s).
 During his eight years as a Drama Teacher and Theatre Department Chair at Presentation High School, Mr. De Mattei’s department was awarded The High School Musical Theatre Honors by The American Musical Theatre of San Jose.
 In 2009 Gary returned to Foothill Music Theatre as a guest artist playing the role of Max Bialystock in The Producers.
 He is an alumnus of The California Theatre Center and The San Jose Civic Light Opera Scholarship Training Program.